necx-org/nodes/poisson-distribution/index.md

 $$\mu \equiv \lambda \Delta t$$

-where $\lambda$ is defined as the decay constant, specific to the radioactive isotope.

-Then the probablity of an exact number of $n$ decays that will occur in $\Delta t$ is
+where $\lambda$ is defined as the decay constant, specific to the radioactive isotope, then the probablity of an exact number of $n$ decays that will occur in $\Delta t$ is:

 $$P(n) = e^{-\mu} \cdot \frac{\mu^{n}}{n!}$$